CastroForGeorgia/GA-5/content/_campaign/welcome-hub/rules/content-standards.md

 ## 🧑‍🦽 Accessibility Guidelines

-We’re committed to making this campaign accessible to all—online and offline.
+We're committed to making this campaign accessible to all—online and offline.

 ### For Visual Content:
 - **Alt-text** required for all images.